Resort and Zion National Park Information During this Time

 Pedestrians, bikes and e-bikes will be permitted in the canyon.
 If you are on a bike or e-bike, please note you are required to pull over to the side of the road when a shuttle bus is behind you so they may safely pass.
 You will be required to walk or ride in and out of the canyon unless you have also secured a shuttle pass through the ticketing system at www.recreation.gov.

 Our own shuttle bus does not provide adequate social distancing so we are unable to offer it at this time.
-An attachment with all parking options will be included with your Pre-Arrival email that you will receive the day before your arrival.

 We will post any updates as they occur.
 We wish you good health and safe travels.